ceos-seo/odc-colab/README.md

 # ODC-Colab
-ODC-Colab is a project designed to make Open Data Cube notebooks run on Google Colab.
-This is done through a Python module with methods for performing an automated setup of an ODC environment.
+ODC-Colab is a CEOS initiative to make Open Data Cube notebooks run on Google Colab.
+This is done through a Python module with methods that perform an automated setup of an ODC environment through simple method calls.

-This repository includes an example CEOS Colab implementation of the CEOS ODC notebooks repository:
+This repository includes an example implementation of the CEOS ODC notebooks repository:
 [https://github.com/ceos-seo/data_cube_notebooks](https://github.com/ceos-seo/data_cube_notebooks).

 These notebooks can be found in the `notebooks/DCAL` folder.

 ## Usage
 You will need to add some code to the top of your notebook to use the Python module.
-There are two different options for environments.
+There are two different example options for environments shown, but these are not the only uses of the module.
+More options are available and can be found by reading the included docstrings in the `odc_colab.py` source file.
 ### Local database environment
 This environment is for installing ODC with a local database.

-The following block downloads the module and then runs the setup with default
+The following block downloads the Python module and then runs the setup with a default local database configuration that includes CEOS ODC utilities:
-configuration:

 	!wget https://raw.githubusercontent.com/ceos-seo/odc-colab/master/odc_colab.py
 	from odc_colab import odc_colab_init